CHAPTER Eng

 New. #13942, eff 6-25-24

-Candidates for licensure who fails the NCEES examination on the initial
+licensure who fails the NCEES examination on the initial attempt shall be

 examination after the initial attempt, they shall submit the “Application to